 (-1-) For land-only transactions, documentation of owning, holding or improving costs since the original acquisition date may include property taxes, interest expense to unrelated Third Party lender(s), capitalized costs of any physical improvements, the cost of zoning, platting, and any off-site costs to provide utilities or improve access to the Property.
 All allowable holding and improvement costs must directly benefit the proposed Development by a reduction to hard or soft costs.
-Additionally, an annual return of 10 percent may be applied to the original capital investment and documented holding and improvement costs; this return will be applied from the date the applicable cost is incurred until the date of the Department's Board meeting at which the Grant, Direct Loan and/or Housing Credit Allocation will be considered.
+Additionally, an annual return of 10% may be applied to the original capital investment and documented holding and improvement costs; this return will be applied from the date the applicable cost is incurred until the date of the Department's Board meeting at which the Grant, Direct Loan and/or Housing Credit Allocation will be considered.

 (-2-) For transactions which include existing residential or non-residential buildings that will be rehabilitated or otherwise retained as part of the Development, documentation of owning, holding, or improving costs since the original acquisition date may include capitalized costs of improvements to the Property, and in the case of USDA financed Developments the cost of exit taxes not to exceed an amount necessary to allow the sellers to be made whole in the original and subsequent investment in the Property and avoid foreclosure.
-Additionally, an annual return of 10 percent may be applied to the original capital investment and documented holding and improvement costs; this return will be applied from the date the applicable cost was incurred until the date of the Department's Board meeting at which the Grant, Direct Loan and/or Housing Credit Allocation will be considered.
-For any period of time during which the existing residential or non-residential buildings are occupied or otherwise producing revenue, holding and improvement costs will not include capitalized costs, operating expenses, property taxes, interest expense or any other cost associated with the operations of the buildings.
+Additionally, an annual return of 10% may be applied to the original capital investment and documented holding and improvement costs; this return will be applied from the date the applicable cost was incurred until the date of the Department's Board meeting at which the Grant, Direct Loan and/or Housing Credit Allocation will be considered.
+For any period of time during which the existing residential or non-residential buildings are occupied or otherwise producing revenue, holding and improvement costs will not include the original acquisition cost, capitalized costs, operating expenses, property taxes, interest expense or any other cost associated with the operations of the buildings.

+(C) The underwritten acquisition cost, referred to as the "Adjusted Acquisition Cost" utilized by the Underwriter, will not exceed:

-(C) In no instance will the acquisition cost utilized by the Underwriter exceed the lesser of the original acquisition cost evidenced by clause (ii)(I) of this subparagraph plus costs identified in clause (ii)(II)(-b-) of this subparagraph, oror if applicable the "as-is" value conclusion evidenced by clause (ii)(II)(-a-) of this subparagraph or the transfer value approved by USDA..
-Acquisition cost is limited to appraised land value for transactions which include existing buildings that will be demolished.
-The resulting acquisition cost will be referred to as the "Adjusted Acquisition Cost."
+(i) the lesser of the original acquisition cost evidenced by clause (B)(ii)(I) of this subparagraph plus costs identified in clause (B)(ii)(II)(-b-) of this subparagraph; or,

+(ii) if applicable, the "as-is" value conclusion evidenced by clause (B)(ii)(II)(-a-) of this subparagraph; or,

+(iii) if applicable, the transfer value approved by USDA; or,

+(vi) if applicable, the appraised land value for transactions where all existing buildings will be demolished.; or,

+(v) if applicable for Developments that will be financed using tax-exempt mortgage revenue bonds that currently have project-based rental assistance or currently have rent restrictions that will remain in place on the property after the acquisition and the current owner meets subsection (e)(1)(B)(i), the Underwriter shall only restrict the acquisition costs if it exceeds the “as-is” value conclusion evidenced by clause (ii)(II)(-a-) of this subparagraph.
+The appraisal must be reviewed by an independent appraiser selected from the Department’s list of approved appraisers.

 (D) Eligible Basis on Acquisition of Buildings.
-Building acquisition cost will be included in the underwritten Eligible Basis if the Applicant provided an appraisal that meets the Department's Appraisal Rules and Guidelines as described in §11.304 of this chapter.
-The underwritten eligible building cost will be the lowest of the values determined based on clauses (i) - (iii) of this subparagraph:
+Building acquisition cost will be included in the underwritten Eligible Basis if the Applicant provided an appraisal that meets the Department's Appraisal Rules and Guidelines as described in §11.304 of this chapter (relating to Appraisal Rules and Guidelines).
+The underwritten eligible building cost will be evaluation as described in clause (iv) of this subparagraph and with the lowest of the values determined based on clauses (i) - (iii) of this subparagraph:

 (i) the Applicant's stated eligible building acquisition cost;